kaixih/kaixih.github.io/_posts/2021-02-05-batch-norm.md

 ## Synchronized Batch Norm
-Last, I would like to talk about the sync batch norm which are beneficial when the batch size are too small for each node.
-Here I use a implement from horovod synch batch norm, which overrides the moment op to return the _*group mean and var*_ and then the norm op can correctly use the group mean and var.
+Lastly, I would like to briefly talk about the synchronized batch norm, which are preferrable when performing distributed training and the batch size are too small for each compute node.
+In that case, (for example the object detection tasks) we can use synchronized batch norm to get better statistics.
+Here I will use the implementation from the horovod, which overrides the "Moments" op to conduct communication among nodes and return the _*group mean and variance*_, which reflects the mean and variance of samples from all participant nodes.
+In Figure 4, they are denoted as `m'` and `v'`.
+Subsequently, they will be used in "Update" to get moving group mean/variance and in "Normalize" to get the outputs.
+As we mentioned previously, the fused op doesn't expose the batch mean/variance and thus it is non-trivial to communicate to get the group mean/variance and use them in the normalization with fused op.
-Therefore the m' and v' are group mean and variance and moving_mean/var and more precisely moving_group_mean as shown in Figure 4.
-Since its rely on the moment, it doesn't support the fused kernel.

 <p align=center> Figure 4.
 Synchronized batch norm</p>
 ![Synchronized Batch Norm](/assets/posts_images/bn_sync.png)

-Here is an example:
+The following script shows how to use the `hvd.SyncBatchNormalization`.
+We intentionally set the different inputs `x0` for different ranks.
 ```python
 # Make sure that different ranks have different inputs.
 tf.random.set_seed(hvd.local_rank())